-The ethical rules provide a framework for dialogue between pharmaceutical companies and political representatives or regulatory authorities for such dialogue to be of an open, honest, honourable and authentic character.
-The ethical rules must also ensure that mutual relations of the parties to the dialogue are not economically based and that no mutual pressure of the parties occurs.
+The ethical rules provide a framework for dialogue between pharmaceutical companies and political representatives or regulatory authorities in order for such dialogue to be of an open, honest, honourable and authentic character.
+The ethical rules shall also ensure that mutual relations of the parties to the dialogue are not economically based and that no mutual pressure of the parties occurs.

-10.2 Definitions
+11.2 Definitions

-"Political Representatives" must mean members (or candidates) to the National Council of the Slovak Republic, the local council (or municipal council), regional council or the European Parliament.
+"Political Representatives" shall mean members (or candidates) to the National Council of the Slovak Republic, local council (or municipal council), regional council or the European Parliament.

-"Officers" must mean all employees of public authority which holds regulatory or suchlike competences.
+"Officers" shall mean all employees of public authority which holds regulatory or suchlike competences.
 For example, Officers are employees of:

 - ministries, supervisory authorities, national agencies and headquarters and institutes, councils and bureaus, in connection with the above stated; - regional councils and municipal councils; - multiple private associations and companies, the members or owners of which are a party to the public sector.
-This applies for example to employees or elected representatives of regional councils or municipalities; - the European Commission or other administrative body of the EU.
+This is applicable for example to employees or elected representatives of regional councils or municipalities; - the European Commission or other administrative body of the EU.

-"External Consultant" must mean the third party acting on behalf of the Pharmaceutical Company during dialogues and negotiations with Decision Makers.
+"External Consultant" shall mean the third party acting on behalf of the Pharmaceutical Company during dialogues and negotiations with Decision Makers.
 External Consultant of this kind may be, for example, public relations agency or communication agency, legal representative, etc.

-"Company Representative" must mean an employee of a Pharmaceutical Company or External Consultant working for the given company.
+"Company Representative" shall mean an employee of a Pharmaceutical Company or External Consultant working for the given company.

-Provisions of this Section 10 must also apply for: physicians, stomatologists, veterinarians, pharmacists, nurses, veterinary nurses, pharmacy-economists and the students of these particular specialisations.
+Provisions of this Section 11 shall also apply with respect to: physicians, stomatologists, veterinarians, pharmacists, nurses, veterinary nurses, pharmacy-economists and the students of these particular specialisations.

-"Dialogue" must mean all types of oral and written communication carried out between Company Representatives and Decision Makers.
+"Dialogue" shall mean all types of oral and written communication carried out between Company Representatives and Decision Makers.

-[&]quot;Decision Maker" must mean a Political Representative or an Officer.
+[&]quot;Decision Maker" shall mean a Political Representative or an Officer.

-[&]quot;Pharmaceutical Company" must mean Members or their representatives.
+[&]quot;Pharmaceutical Company" shall mean Members or their representatives.

-"Negotiation" must mean the situation where a Company Representative is carrying out a dialogue with a Decision Maker with a purpose of reaching a mutual agreement on a specific request or suggestion of the Pharmaceutical Company or a purpose of obtaining support therefor.
+"Negotiation" shall mean the situation where a Company Representative is carrying out a dialogue with a Decision Maker with a purpose of reaching a mutual agreement on a specific request or suggestion of the Pharmaceutical Company or a purpose of obtaining support therefor.

-10.3 The scope
+11.3 The scope

-These ethical rules lay down a minimal scope of rules binding for the Members.
+These ethical rules lay down a minimal scope of rules binding for the Members of AIFP.
 Taking the aforesaid into account, Pharmaceutical Companies may have their own rules of ethical conduct exceeding the scope of these rules.